telosnetwork/telos-token-bridge/evm/README.md

 ### PairBridgeRegister.sol

 This is the token pairs register for the bridge.
-Token owners can request registration and sign the request from Antelope, the prods.evm owner evm address can invoke CRUD operations on tokens & approve requests.
+Token owners can request registration and sign the request from Antelope, the prods.evm owner evm address can invoke CRUD operations on the pairs & approve requests.

 #### Events